Andrew Corporation: Product manufacturing

 Throughout its existence, Andrew Corporation produced a diverse range of products, each designed to meet the evolving needs of the market.
 Andrew Corporation provided communications infrastructure for the U.S. Military, as well as expanded the reach of communications technology for everyday people in a wide range of countries.

 Radio antennas (1937–1970s)

 In its early years, Andrew Corporation specialized in manufacturing high-quality radio antennas.
-Founder Victor J. Andrew knew the importance of integrity in radio antennas from his background in ham radio broadcasting.
+Founder Victor J. Andrew knew the importance of integrity in radio antennas from his background in amateur radio broadcasting.
 These antennas were widely used in broadcast and communication systems, enabling long-range transmission and reception of radio signals.

 Coaxial cables (1940s–1980s)

 During the mid-20th century, Andrew Corporation became a leading producer of coaxial cables, a crucial component for transmitting high-frequency signals in telecommunications and cable TV systems.

 At one point, Andrew Corporation was the principal engineer for Chicago's WBKB TV station, which would later become Chicago's CBS affiliate.

 Andrew's coaxial cable technology was acquired by Kabelmetal, a German telecommunications company that worked very closely with Founder Victor J. Andrew.
 Their cables were known for their exceptional signal integrity and durability.